 A seminar style examination, discussion, and analysis of a historical issue, time period, person, or group.
 Prerequisite: At least 6 upper-level hours in History.
-Return to Table of Contents

 15.04.26 Human Resource Management

 HRM 3305 Legal Concepts in H.R.
 Management 3,0 Presents the legal environment, particularly as it pertains to the HR profession from the perspective of the professional non-lawyer.